lilyjma/node-mcp-sdk-functions-hosting/README.md

 ### Test local server

 1. In the root directory, run `func start` to run the MCP server locally as a custom handler.
-The server is treated as an http trigger, so there will be an endpoint returned that looks like `http://localhost:7071/{*route}`.
+The server is treated as an http trigger, so there's an endpoint returned that looks like `http://localhost:7071/{*route}`.
+1. Open the command palette (`cntrl/cmd+shift+p`) and search for **MCP: Add server**
+1. Choose **HTTP**
-1. Connect to the MCP server by replacing `{*route}` with `mcp`.
+1. Connect to the MCP server by entering the endpoint, replacing `{*route}` with `mcp`.

 ## Deploy MCP server to Azure Functions
 1. [Create a Function app](https://learn.microsoft.com/azure/azure-functions/functions-create-function-app-portal?tabs=core-tools&pivots=flex-consumption-plan) hosted on the **Flex Consumption plan** and related resources.
     - Choose **Node 22** as the runtime stack and version.
     - On *Networking* tab, choose "Enable public access" to allow all IPs to access the app.
 This helps with the deployment step and allows for accessing the app (i.e. server) during testing.
 For production scenarios, it's recommended that you configure IP allowlist or set up VNET instead.
-1. Open the command palette (`cntrl/cmd+shift+p`) and search for **Azure Functions: Deploy to Function app**.
+1. Open the command palette and search for **Azure Functions: Deploy to Function app**.
 1. Choose your Azure subscription and the function app created in Step 1.
 Select **Deploy** when prompted.
-1. After deployment completes, follow steps in [Test deployed server](#test-deployed-server) to test.
+1. After deployment completes, follow steps in [Test deployed server](#test-deployed-server).
 While the app is publically accessable, connecting to the server endpoint still requires a function key.
 Also, remember to replace `{*route}` with `mcp`:
     ```
     https://<app name>.<region>.azurewebsites.net/api/mcp?code=<function key>
     ```